Highlights of GPT version 3.1: The tracking engine and output generator of GPT version 3.1 is significantly improved compared to version 3.0:

 2)

-Platform dependant, see the GPT versions page for details.
+Platform dependent, see the GPT versions page for details.